 To determine where Bright Promises should focus our support, we convene an impressive community of leaders from diverse fields and backgrounds in the child-serving community including health, education, youth development, and social work.
 Based on the recommendations of these experts, Bright Promises selects a single emerging issue that greatly impacts at-risk children in Illinois and is currently under-recognized and underfunded.

 As other funders and agencies take on greater responsibility to address these issues, we shift our attention to the next emerging issue.
 We change or add a focus every 4 to 6 years to ensure we are always addressing the emerging needs of vulnerable children.

-Guidelines for the 2017 Social Emotional Learning at Home grant cycle are now available.
+Guidelines for the 2018 Social Emotional Learning at Home grant cycle are now available.
 Please review these guidelines carefully to determine your eligibility.
-If you are eligible and interested in submitting a grant proposal, please complete the Letter of Intent application linked below and return via email no later than 5:00pm on Friday, January 27, 2017.
+If you are eligible and interested in submitting a grant proposal, please complete the Letter of Intent application linked below and return via email.

 Social Emotional Learning (SEL) is integral to a child's well-being, teaching healthy stress management, positive self-esteem, conflict resolution, positive interpersonal relationships, and self-control.
 Research has consistently shown that these are learned skills; however, children do not always learn these skills at home.
 Research also confirms that children succeed when parents are engaged and involved with their children's education.

 Read the 2017 Bright Promises Foundation Guidelines to learn about how Bright Promises is helping children and adults to develop the fundamental skills for life effectiveness, and for information about eligibility and grant application procedures.